-The ILS Coordinators representing each of the 40 institutions in the system are holding monthly meetings with the implementation project co-leads, Ellen Bishop and Dave Whisenant, and are scheduled to meet on Jan.
-26. ILS Coordinators are responsible for putting together local implementation teams at their institutions.
-Find a list of Coordinators on this website, or visit the ILS Coordinators Wiki for more information.
+- The ILS Coordinators representing each of the 40 colleges and universities are meeting monthly with the implementation project co-leads, Ellen Bishop and Dave Whisenant.
+The Coordinators met on Feb.
+23 and meet next on March 23.
+ILS Coordinators are responsible for putting together local implementation teams at their institutions.
+Find a list of Coordinators on this website.

 Implementation and Migration

 FALSC and FLVC IT staff and the Working Groups are tackling Sierra and Encore system configuration, data review, authentication, development issues, EBSCO profiles, electronic resource management (ERM), acquisitions migration, a Curriculum Builder pilot, patron loads, duplicate patron IDs, joint use, and application program interfaces (APIs).
 Below are some details on the work in progress.

 Go Live Steps: This document recently released by Innovative outlines the steps for final migration from Aleph to Sierra this summer and tentatively specifies important dates.
 It has been shared with the ILS Working Groups and ILS Coordinators, and is available for download on the project wiki.
 Library staff are advised to read through the document so that they are aware of dates relevant to their work.